-The MoodleBox is small footprint ubiquitous device, Internet independent, providing a wireless network for your smartphone, tablet or computer.
+The MoodleBox is a small footprint ubiquitous device, Internet independent, providing a wireless network for your smartphone, tablet or computer.
 It provides a complete Moodle learning management system platform, enabling to supply online learning activities and sharing files with your users.

 When connected to the Internet via a wired network (Ethernet), the MoodleBox also provides Internet access to devices connected to it via Wi-Fi.

 The MoodleBox project

 The MoodleBox project is a free (as speech and beer) project.
 The idea of MoodleBox began in spring 2016 in a forum discussion of the french community of Moodle, when discussing about the construction of a Moodle platform on a local computer, to provide an LMS in regions without any network infrastructure.
 The idea quickly arose to build it with a Raspberry Pi 3, and to make it accessible via Wi-Fi.
 Thanks to the perseverance of Christian Westphal, a first proof of concept was proposed.

 The MoodleBox project is made as volunteer work by Nicolas Martignoni.

 The MoodleBox disk image and the information of the web site are provided “as is”.
 The author has made every effort to ensure the proper functioning of the MoodleBox and the accuracy of the information given.
 However, he declines all responsibility for any direct or indirect damage that would harm the users during use of the MoodleBox.
 In particular, it can not be held responsible for deterioration of material or loss of data.

 The author does not commit himself to any correction of the disk image or of the user manual.